alexjeffburke/evaldown/README.md

 ## Configuration

-After the package is installed, a small config file is needed which will indicate where it should read source files and target for writing output.
+The tool ships with inbuilt support for processing directories of markdown files.
+To do this, a small config file is needed to indicate where the source path to read files from a target path to write generated output to.

-In its most basic form a configuration is as follows:
+A basic `evaldown.conf.js` file is as follows:

 ```javascript
 module.exports = {